4pplet/cyber60/COMPAT.md

 - **Bakeneko** Used PCB:  Cyber60 Rev D. Fit with the USB-C connector desoldered.
 A thin battery is required.

 ## Not fully compatible:
-- Unikorn R2: Incompatible daughterboard connector placement.
-Can work with the USB-C connector desoldered and a longer daughterboard connector cable but you risk having the PCB bottom out inside the case.
+- **Unikorn R2** Cyber60 Rev E. Will fit with the USB-C connector desoldered.
+Unikorn cases use a different daughterboard placment which can cause compatibility issues, use a longer daughterboard connector cable.
+Used PCB: Cyber60 Rev E. 25cm JST cable.
+Upgrade Keyboard Ultrathin LiPOs (1400mah)

 ## Incompatible: